 We don’t equate anarchy with total freedom.
 We strive not to restrict the actions of anyone, but we recognize that the expression of one freedom can impede the existence of another freedom.
 When freedoms conflict we negotiate them in the spirit of helping each other get what we want.

-We strive to build a society free of coercion, violence, and hierarchy.
 We strive to build a world founded on love.

 Commitment to Interpersonal Processing

 Acorn is all its residents and their relationships with each other; the quality of those relationships is an essential determinant of how effective and resilient Acorn will be.
 As such we strive to clarify and resolve issues that stand between us, to be open and honest with one another, and to see the opportunities for individual and communal growth held in every conflict .
 We expect all members to work on their relationships and work to resolve conflicts as they arise, and we will commit community resources to this end.

 We put time and resources into activities that make being at Acorn more enjoyable for Acorn members.
 We will support a wide variety of recreational activities for individuals, small groups, and large groups, in hopes that everyone will find truly fun activities.
 This may include buying board games, buying exercise equipment, throwing parties, planning trips, buying tools for hobbies, and letting people experiment in the garden.
 We like to have fun at acorn!

 Healthy Living means making choices that reflect one’s needs and desires, and as a community respecting these needs and desires.
 This includes but is not limited to physical, emotional, spiritual, and environmental health.
 We strive to support each other in our respective definitions of health by being conscientious, respectful, and flexible.

 We do not condone violent behavior.